- File: Matthew Thorsen

 - Erika Senft Miller

-This sprightly Danish artist is not the easiest to classify.
+This sprightly German artist is not the easiest to classify.
 In the last several years, Miller has conceived and orchestrated several site-reactive performances that include live music and dozens of dancers pulled from the ranks of local artists and other creative types.
 Her recent "Sleeping Babies / Social Sculptures" was a one-night-only tribute to fellow Burlington artist Clark Derbes and involved a troupe of skateboarders rolling along an abandoned section of highway.

 - From Mary Zompetti's 45 Degrees North